zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 If you're looking for a really quick way to have all the resources deployed and ready, we have something interesting for you!
 We are building a set of "recipes" for the most popular MLOps stacks so that you can get to the execution phase faster.

 Take a look at [mlops-stacks by ZenML](https://github.com/zenml-io/mlops-stacks) 😍.
-It's open source and maintained by the ZenML core team.
+It's open-source and maintained by the ZenML core team.

 Now, coming back to the setup, you can leverage the "eks-s3-seldon-mlflow" recipe for this example.